 Appleton Reserve is the “middle tier” of Appleton’s mainstream rum brands, sitting in between the lightly aged Appleton Signature and the long aged Appleton 12 Rare Casks.
 It’s a longer aged rum but is still generally positioned as a mixing rum.

-The new edition is an updated blend at 43% ABV (up from 40%) and confers a full eight year age statement.
+The new edition is an updated blend at 43% ABV (up from 40%) and confers a full 8-year age statement.
 As with all Jamaican rums, the age statement is the minimum number of years for the rums blended in the finished bottle.

-I’m really happy with the new Appleton Reserve release.
+I’m really happy with the new Appleton 8 Year Old Reserve release.